lazerwalker/orbital/README.md

     ...
 ```

-For all six screen sizes, there are helper mixins defined to let you easily access the appropriate media query if you need to do custom work.
+For all six screen sizes, there are helper mixins defined to let you easily access the appropriate media query if you need to include any custom styling.
+They are named appropriately based on the sizes defined above: `+full, +wide, +ipad-landscape, +ipad-portrait, +iphone-landscape, +iphone-portrait`.

-  * `+wide`
-  * `+full`
-  * `+ipad-landscape`
-  * `+ipad-portrait`
-  * `+iphone-landscape`
-  * `+iphone-portrait`

-None of the Orbital code uses use the 'full' mixin, but it is included in the library for the sake of completeness.
+None of the Orbital code uses the mixin for the 'full' size, but it is included in the library for the sake of completeness.
 If you find yourself using it frequently, that's a likely indicator that your CSS has a bit of code smell and that you might want to reconsider your approach.

 ## License
 Copyright (C) 2012 Lore Inc.